Roboroads/Robosort/README.md

 **Do I have to wait for Robosort to finish sorting a stack before I can change boxes in the stack?**\
 NO. Robosort will keep track of all changes you make to the stack and will cancel any planned movements if you change the stack while it's busy sorting.

+**Why is "Sort on action" not working?**\
+First make sure it's enabled in the GUI of the plugin.
+If that's not the problem, enable commands and dheck the error you get when using the `:sort` command.
+It will tell you why Robosort is not sorting and how to fix it.

 **How does Robosort do this without a stacktile?**\
 Using the "Edit Variable" packet from the Wired Creator Tools. `WiredSetObjectVariableValue` to be exact.
 This does mean you need wired creator tools and wired edit privileges in a room to use Robosort.
 However, since you're sorting wired boxes, you probably have that already.